turingschool/front-end-curriculum/lessons/module-1/js-4.md

 - Each object created will utilize the same method for checking availability
 - The ```this``` keyword is used instead of the object name to indicate that the property or method belongs to the object that THIS function creates
 - Different from an object literal, each statement in a constructor object ends in a semicolon instead of a comma
-- Constructor functions begin w/ capital letters, unlike our other functions which tend toward beginning w/ lowercase.
+- Constructor functions begin w/ capital letters (PascalCase), unlike our other functions which tend toward beginning w/ lowercase.
 Why?
 The hope is to remind developers to use the keyword new with this function.
 Will it still work if you don't use capitals?
 YES.

 ## Revisiting ```this```
 The keyword ```this``` is commonly used inside functions and objects.
 It always refers to one object, usually the object in which the function operates.
 In our Restaurant constructor function, ```this``` refers to the restaurant object created when the function runs.
 Let's look at this real quick with an abbreviated version of our Restaurant constructor: